NLnetLabs/krill/README.md

 RC4 fixes the following UI issues:
 - Do not cache request XML (krill-ui #41)
+- Do not show CA drop down if there is only 1 CA (krill-ui #40)
 - Revalidate ROA form fields (krill-ui #39)

 RC3 fixes the following issues: